oneconcern/datamon/docs/usage/datamon_diamond_split_add.md

 ### Options inherited from parent commands

 ```
       --config string        Set the config backend store to use (bucket name: do not set the scheme, e.g. 'gs://')
       --context string       Set the context for datamon (default "dev")
       --format string        Pretty-print datamon objects using a Go template.
 Use '{{ printf "%#v" . }}' to explore available fields
       --loglevel string      The logging level.
 Levels by increasing order of verbosity: none, error, warn, info, debug (default "info")
+      --metrics              Toggle telemetry and metrics collection
+      --metrics-url string   Fully qualified URL to an influxdb metrics collector, with user and password
       --upgrade              Upgrades the current version then carries on with the specified command
 ```

 ### SEE ALSO